trambarhq/relaks-media-capture-example/README.md

 }
 ```

-When the user clicks **Start** we tell our media-capture object to start and take a snapshot of the camera input.
+When the user clicks **Start** we tell our media-capture object to start recording and take a snapshot of the camera input.
 When he clicks **Stop**, we tell it to stop.
 When clicks **Pause**, we tell it to pause.
 And so on.

 `handleAccept()` has a few more lines, but isn't particular complicated: